Code-Institute-Submissions/tadhgnolan-MilestoneProject1/README.md/README.md

 In Lighthouse (Chrome Dev Tools) Samsung Galaxy S5, Google Pixel 2, Pixel 2 XL, Apple iPhone 5/SE, iPhone 6,7 + 8, 6, 7 + 8 Plus, iPhone X, iPad, iPad Pro as well as all available responsive presets from Mobile S-320px to 4K-2560px were tested repeatedly.

-This functionality testing involved
+This functionality testing involved:

-- verifying all navbar & other links functioned as expected,
+- Verifying all navbar & other links functioned as expected.

+- Using Chrome Dev Tools Elements tab to test out small styling changes before adding.

+- Checking that fonts scaled correctly for each display size.

+-Checking for overflow.

 Tested initial html layout with https://validator.w3.org Found error with initial commit.
 Bad value for attribute on link to style.css.